 The price of a first-class stamp rose from fifteen cents to twenty that year, and a dozen eggs cost less than a buck.
 Ronald Reagan was inaugurated as president in January 1981, a couple of months before John Hinckley Jr. attempted to assassinate him.
 It was the year MTV started broadcasting, the year Andrew Lloyd Webber’s Cats debuted in London, the year the first space shuttle, Columbia, was launched.
 The AIDS virus was identified that year, Sandra Day O’Connor became the first female Supreme Court justice, and, for better or worse, Lady Diana Spencer became Diana, Princess of Wales.
 Three-and-a-half-inch floppy disks, Jared Kushner, and the first American test-tube baby were born, as were Britney Spears, Skittles, and Post-it Notes.
 Elias Canetti won the Nobel Prize in Literature, Rick James released “Super Freak,” Raiders of the Lost Ark topped the box office, and Hoagy Carmichael, Bob Marley, and Natalie Wood left this world.

-For further announcements about Conjunctions:76, The Fortieth Anniversary Issue, follow us on Facebook and Twitter and join our newsletter.
+For announcements about our forthcoming issue, Conjunctions:76, The Fortieth Anniversary Issue, follow us on Facebook and Twitter and join our newsletter.

 A Night in the Lonesome October

 Every Punch in the Heart

 Adventures of the Book